Personality profiling questionnaire

 The Social Self-Esteem scale assesses a tendency to have positive self-regard, particularly in social contexts.
 High scorers are generally satisfied with themselves and consider themselves to have likeable qualities, whereas low scorers tend to have a sense of personal worthlessness and see themselves as unpopular.

 The Social Boldness scale assesses one’s comfort or confidence within a variety of social situations.
 Low scorers feel shy or awkward in positions of leadership or when speaking in public, whereas high scorers are willing to approach strangers and are willing to speak up within group settings.

 The Sociability scale assesses a tendency to enjoy conversation, social interaction, and parties.
 Low scorers generally prefer solitary activities and do not seek out conversation, whereas high scorers enjoy talking, visiting, and celebrating with others.

 The Liveliness scale assesses one’s typical enthusiasm and energy.
 Low scorers tend not to feel especially cheerful or dynamic, whereas high scorers usually experience a sense of optimism and high spirits.

-The Gentleness scale assesses a tendency to be mild and lenient in dealings with other people.
+The Gentleness scale assesses a tendency to be mild and lenient when dealing with people.
 Low scorers tend to be critical in their evaluations of others, whereas high scorers are reluctant to judge others harshly.

 The Flexibility scale assesses one’s willingness to compromise and cooperate with others.
-Low scorers are seen as stubborn and are willing to argue, whereas high scorers avoid arguments and accommodate others’ suggestions, even when these may be unreasonable.
+Low scorers are seen as stubborn and argumentative, whereas high scorers avoid arguments and accommodate others’ suggestions, even when these may be unreasonable.